 - it will help you become more familiar with your topic

 - it may broaden your search terms

-- watch this video: Using Wikepedia Wisely
+- watch this video for tips: Using Wikepedia Wisely

 To find journal articles using Databases, you have 3 options: